 EMERGENCY cooperates with the United Nations to effectively respond to the needs of populations in danger.
 In 2008, EMERGENCY became an official partner of the United Nations Office of Public Information and, since 2015, has obtained a Special Consultative Status with the United Nations Economic and Social Council (ECOSOC).

 Taking the lead in protecting human rights and dignity by guaranteeing the right to be cured

-EMERGENCY medical staff provide free medical and surgical care to all those in need without discrimination under three key principles: Equality, high quality health care, and social responsibility.
-EMERGENCY also provides thorough medical education and training to local medical staff with the goal of handing over its facilities to local health authorities, whenever operational and clinical autonomy are fully achieved.
+EMERGENCY medical staff provide free medical and surgical care to all those in need without discrimination under three key principles: Equality, high-quality health care, and social responsibility.
+EMERGENCY also provides thorough medical education and training to local medical staff with the goal of handing over its facilities to local health authorities, whenever operational and clinical autonomy is fully achieved.

 Promoting a culture of peace through anti-war campaigns and campaigns for the prohibition of production of anti-personnel landmines

 Emphasizing that war is a source of force and violence that cannot be justified for any reason, Dr. Gino Strada engages in anti-war movements taking the moral and political position that war must be abolished completely from Earth.